Azure/azure-quickstart-templates/jenkins-cicd-container/README.md

 #### Get Kubenetes service

+1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) if you have not.

-1. Execute the command below:
+2. Execute the command below:

    ```Sh
    kubectl get service
    ```

-2. You will get the response like below:
+3. You will get the response like below:

    ```Sh
    NAME                  TYPE           CLUSTER-IP   EXTERNAL-IP      PORT(S)        AGE